protontypes/LibreSelery/README.md

 <img align="middle" src="./docs/OpenSelery-04.png" width="400">

-### Automated Free Software Funding
+### Continuous Software Funding

-*OpenSelery is a framework for funding distribution in free software development.
-It offers transparent, automated and adaptable funding of contributors integrated into GitHub Actions by the [seleryaction](https://github.com/protontypes/seleryaction) template.
-Instead of depending on another central entity to fund your project, add OpenSelerys as a Github Action to your project so that you keep control of your project funding.*
+*OpenSelery is a tool to distribute funding in software development.
+It offers transparent, automated and adaptable funding of contributors and is integrated into GitHub Actions by the [seleryaction](https://github.com/protontypes/seleryaction) template.
+It is a new, experimental funding model for digital open projects.
+The amount of funding on your wallet should therefore be limited in this early development stage.*

 [![](https://img.shields.io/gitter/room/protontypes/openselery)](https://gitter.im/protontypes/openselery)[![](https://img.shields.io/docker/cloud/build/protontypes/openselery?logo=docker)](https://hub.docker.com/r/openselery/openselery)[![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)](https://github.com/emersion/stability-badges#experimental)